oci-playground/freebsd-podman-testing/README.md

 We welcome anyone to try Podman on FreeBSD.
 You will need to be comfortable using experimental software and be able to supply your own infrastructure.

 You will need:
-- One server with FreeBSD-13.1 or later installed.
-We recommend however to keep with the latest official stable release to be able to report bugs on the latest codebase.
-For more information on minimum requirements for podman on FreeBSD, see [https://www.freshports.org/sysutils/podman/](https://www.freshports.org/sysutils/podman/).
+- One machine with FreeBSD-13.1 or later installed.
+We recommend however that you use the latest official stable release to be able to report bugs on the latest codebase.
+For more information on minimum requirements for Podman on FreeBSD, see [https://www.freshports.org/sysutils/podman/](https://www.freshports.org/sysutils/podman/).
 - Storage running ZFS
 - Familiarity with Docker or Podman